koehlma/pygtkspellcheck/doc/source/index.rst

 - enable and disable of spellchecking with preferences memory
 - supports hotswap of GtkTextBuffers
 - PyGObject and PyGtk compatible with automatic detection
-- Python 2 and 3 supportas Enchant, support for Hunspell (LibreOffice) and Aspell (GNU) dictionaries
+- Python 2 and 3 support through Enchant, support for Hunspell (LibreOffice) and Aspell (GNU) dictionaries
 - extract dictionaries out of LibreOffice extension files
 - legacy API for Python GtkSpell